RustyDozen/E-commerce-Product-Page-with-Shopping-Cart/README.md

 ├── styles.css          # Styling for the project
 └── script.js           # JavaScript functionality
 ```

+---

 ## **Future Enhancements**

 - Add a search and filter functionality.
 - Integrate a backend to manage product data dynamically.
 - Enhance cart persistence with a mock or real database.

+---

 ## **License**

 This project is licensed under the [MIT License](LICENSE).

+---

+Feel free to use and modify this project.
+Contributions are welcome!
+If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

+Happy Coding! 😊